mechagic/mechagic.github.io/src/creations/other_works.md

 <br>

 ## Chattable (Paid)
-Designed the logo for [Chattable <i class="ph ph-link"></i>](https://iframe.chat/) by Xobyte.
+Designed the logo for [Chattable](https://iframe.chat/) by Xobyte.
 It is a free live chat tool for your website that is customizable.

 Concept art not pictured.